deeedob/thesis/content/60_acknowledgement.md

 Furthermore I want to give a special thanks to *Alexandre Bique*.
 We initially met on the SUPERBOOTH23, where I approached him and we quickly got into discussions about plugins, GUIs and the desiring need to improve that landscape.
-He works at Bitwig and he is the inventor of the **C**Lever **A**udio **P**lugin standard.
+He works at Bitwig and he is the inventor and lead developer behind the **C**Lever **A**udio **P**lugin standard.
 It is needless to say that without his initiative and the clear vision he followed, none of this would ever be possible.
 He constantly provided me with new ideas, listening to mine and helping me tremendously to shape the vision for this project.
 Thanks for helping a fellow enthusiasts throughout this project.

 I also want to thank some outstanding colleques in this regards.
 First of all thanks to *Tor Arne Vestbø*.
 We initially experimented on this topic during a